PostHog/posthog.com/contents/handbook/people/hiring-process/operations-hiring.md

 Operations at PostHog covers legal, finance, people and culture.

-Operations is our smallest department and we don’t hire very often, but we are currently looking for a [Recruitment and Operations Manager](https://apply.workable.com/posthog/j/D9733DEF01/).
+Operations is our smallest department and we don’t hire very often.
+That means that each new hire has a disproportionately high impact compared with other, larger teams.

 ### What we are looking for in Operations hires

 Outside of the skills listed in the job description, we are generally looking for:

 *   Proactive and organised, with a strong attention to detail
 *   Ability to prioritize
-*   You are not afraid to step on toes - you have a bias to action and lots of initiative.
+*   You are not afraid to step on toes - you have a bias to action and lots of initiative
 *   Communication skills
     *   Do they have writing errors in their cover letter?
-What does their online presence look like?
+Are they responsive and easy to organize the process with?
     *   More so than other companies, all of our communication is written and public for the world to see.
 Good written communication is key.

 ### Operations hiring process

 #### Culture interview

-The [culture interview](https://posthog.com/handbook/people/hiring-process#interview-1---culture-with-eltje) usually lasts around 30 minutes and will be with someone from our [People and Culture team](https://posthog.com/handbook/people/team-structure/people). his round is loosely structured into 4 different sections:
+The [culture interview](https://posthog.com/handbook/people/hiring-process#interview-1---culture-with-eltje) usually lasts around 30 minutes and will be with someone from our [People and Culture team](https://posthog.com/handbook/people/team-structure/people).
+This round is loosely structured into 4 different sections:

-1. PostHog - mission, vision, team, way of working etc. If it was cold outreach, we provide a little more context up front
+1. PostHog - mission, vision, team, way of working etc. If it was cold outreach, we provide a little more context up front.
-2. Candidate background and mindset
+2. Candidate background and mindset.
 3. Talk about the hiring process and check if the candidate has seen our compensation calculator so we know we're roughly aligned.
-4. Answer any open questions
+4. Answer any open questions.

-We are looking for proactivity, directness, good communication skills, an awareness of the impact of the candidate's work, and evidence of iteration / a growth mindset.
+We are looking for speed, autonomy, directness, good communication skills, an awareness of the impact of the candidate's work, evidence of iteration and a growth mindset.

 #### Technical Interview

 The [technical interview](https://posthog.com/handbook/people/hiring-process#interview-2) usually lasts between 45-60 minutes and you will probably meet a member of our [People and Culture team](https://posthog.com/handbook/people/team-structure/people) as well as [Charles](https://posthog.com/handbook/people/team#charles-cook-business-operations-).
 For this round, you can expect questions about your background and scenario-based questions.

 #### Operations SuperDay